Thousands of youths loyal to South Sudanese rebel leader Riek Machar are marching on the strategic town of Bor, according to government sources.

 The BBC's James Copnall in Juba says it is unclear exactly how many people are heading towards Bor and who they are.

-The UN is planning aerial reconnaissance flights on Sunday and the results of their search are vitally important, our correspondent adds.'No preconditions'
+The UN is planning aerial reconnaissance flights on Sunday and the results of their search are vitally important, our correspondent adds.